Mafrin337/HireSync/README.md

-# HireSync — AI Resume Analyzer & Smart Shortlisting Platform
+#HireSync — AI Resume Analyzer & Smart Shortlisting Platform

-HireSync is a full-stack AI-powered recruitment platform designed to help recruiters shortlist candidates quickly and help jobseekers improve their resumes with NLP-based insights.
+HireSync is a full-stack AI-powered recruitment platform designed to help recruiters shortlist candidates efficiently and assist jobseekers in improving their resumes using NLP-based insights.
-# Overview
-HireSync provides:
+#Overview

 Resume parsing